leo-buneev/eslint-plugin-md/README.md

 And this is it!
 By default it will apply all rules from [Markdown style guide](https://github.com/remarkjs/remark-lint/tree/master/packages/remark-preset-lint-markdown-style-guide).

+**Note:** By default ESLint won't lint *.md files.
+So:

+- If you use ESLint from CLI, use `--ext` parameter (e.g. `eslint ./src --ext js,md`)
+- If you use VSCode with ESLint plugin, add `"eslint.validate": ["javascript", "markdown"]` in your VSCode preferences

 ## Usage with eslint-plugin-prettier

 [Prettier](https://prettier.io/) is an amazing code formatter that supports many languages, including markdown.
 It is common to use prettier as a rule in ESLint via amazing [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier).